CommerceExperts/searchhub-docs/docs/smartsuggest/service-operations.rst

 .. note::

     This part covers the specifics to suggest.
-Please check the general `operations`_ section for more configuration options.
+Please check the `common operations`_ section for more configuration options.

 Configuration